ryanjay0/miles-deep/README.md

 Given the predictions for a frame each second, it takes the argmax of those predictions and creates cut blocks of the movie where argmax equals the target and the score is greater than some threshold.
 The gap size, the minimum fraction of frames matching the target in each block, and the score threshold are all adjustable.

-FFmpeg supports a lot of codes including: mp4, avi, flv, mkv, wmv, and many more.
+FFmpeg supports a lot of codecs including: mp4, avi, flv, mkv, wmv, and many more.

 *Note: WMVs would stall at the beginning of each piece when cut without recoding, so Miles Deep re-encodes them automatically to MKV.
-If you know a better solution to this please let me know.
+If you know a better solution to this please let me know.*

 ###Single Frame vs Multiple Frames